brytebee/CountryDetails/README.md

 ## Description

-The Country in Brief website displays a card of countries submitted by User.
-I use the [REST COUNTRIES](https://restcountries.eu/) API service
+The Country in Brief website displays a card of countries submitted by the User.
+I use the [REST COUNTRIES](https://restcountries.eu/) API service.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/27709832/132577519-a7d18dae-365a-4475-a98c-adeb7f4d00e0.png)